Technology

 What kind of damp is affecting my home?

-Find out what type of damp is affecting your home so you can eradicate the problem without spending more than you need to.
+Find out what type of damp is affecting your home so that you can eradicate the problem without spending more than you need to.

-Rising damp, penetrating damp and condensation are the three most common types of damp that can affect your home.
+Rising damp, penetrating damp and condensation are the three most common types of damp for residential properties.

-But each needs to be treated in different ways, and the costs can vary dramatically, so it's important to know what type of damp is affecting your home before you try to get it fixed.
+Each needs to be treated in different ways, and damp repair costs can vary dramatically, so it's important to know what type of damp is affecting your home before you try to get it fixed.

-Our image gallery below will help you to identify the type of damp or mould, and you can scroll down to find out what could be causing it.
-Once you've done this, you can then find out how to prevent it.
+Our image gallery below will help you to identify the type of damp or mould you are dealing with.
+Scroll down to find out what could be causing it, and find out how to treat and prevent it.

-Living in a property with mould can be bad for your health, so it's important to get it sorted as soon as possible.

 The worse the situation gets, the more it's likely to cost to remove and repair any damage – read our guide to find out how much it costs to get rid of damp for more information.